 Failure of the master instrument, the Attitude Indicator (AI), is the most serious and, therefore, the most commonly simulated.
-However, failure of the other instruments does occur and it is important to recognise the failure early.
+However, failure of the other instruments does occur and it's important to recognise the failure early.

-Limited-panel instrument flight still employs the selective radial scan technique, which recognises the changing importance of various instruments with the phase of flight.
+Limited-panel instrument flight still employs the selective radial scan technique that recognises the changing importance of various instruments with the phase of flight.

 To maintain straight and level flight by sole reference to a limited flight instrument panel.

 To carry out rate one level turns onto compass headings.